Tuesday, November 5, 2024

 4.2.5 Concept of Recursion: factorial and Fibonacci problems

 A recursive function in C is a function that calls itself to solve a problem.
+Recursion is a programming technique in which a function calls itself to solve a problem.
 It consists of two main parts: the base case and the recursive case as follows:

 WAP in C to find the nth term of a Fibonacci series using recursive function: